 However, in the wake of a global pandemic where both short- and long-term effects are still emerging, there’s limited value in a rear-view look.
 This is especially true as North America emerges from a stay-at-home state.
 Organizations need a rear-view look, as well as in-depth awareness of current activity and the financial implications.
-Add contingency scenarios to requirements for companies pursuing supply chains that can support the emerging “whack-a-mole” recovery where product demand and service requirements vary widely for customers across different geographies, depending on ebbs and increases in COVID-19 infection and business closure.
+Add contingency scenarios to requirements for companies pursuing supply chain visibility that can support the emerging “whack-a-mole” recovery where product demand and service requirements vary widely for customers across different geographies, depending on ebbs and increases in COVID-19 infection and business closure.

 COVID-19 brought greater attention to the value of end-to-end supply chain visibility.
 Solutions for achieving that visibility are widely available, but not all solutions are equal.
 And not all visibility is the same.
 Your business objectives determine the level of visibility you need to make the best decisions.

 Supply chain visibility means different things to different people.
 It covers everything from the physical “Where is my shipment?” to the virtual, like “Which customer/SKU combinations are profitable?”
 Depending on your role in an organization, you may be more concerned with the operational aspects of visibility or the more strategic.
 Either way, you need the information you need when you need it.

 Beyond physical and virtual visibility separation, there’s the difference between real-time data and real-time access to data.
 When it comes to data, there is a lot of it, and it is coming from a growing diversity of sources – often separated within your organization by operational and functional silos.

 An expanding list of technology-driven solutions offer varying degrees of visibility, and you can gain improved supply chain clarity through internal efforts and external partners.
 In weighing these options, it is important to consider:

 - Which solution is best for your business objectives?